stardothosting/shift8-gravitysap/readme.txt

 3. Ensure default series are configured
 4. Test using the built-in numbering series test tool

+= How do I use checkbox fields for Sales Quotation line items? =

+Checkbox fields are perfect for product selection forms.
+Each checkbox option becomes a separate mappable field:

+**Example:** If you have a checkbox field "Select Products" with options "Product A", "Product B", "Product C", they will appear in the field mapping as:
+* "Select Products → Product A" (Field ID: 15.1)
+* "Select Products → Product B" (Field ID: 15.2)
+* "Select Products → Product C" (Field ID: 15.3)

+**To configure:**
+1. Enable "Automatically create a sales quotation in SAP B1" in form settings
+2. Click "Load ItemCodes from SAP B1" to load available products
+3. Map each DocumentLines slot to a specific checkbox option
+4. Select the corresponding SAP ItemCode for each slot

+**How it works:**
+* Checked boxes → Line items are created in the Sales Quotation
+* Unchecked boxes → Skipped (no line item)
+* The quotation is automatically linked to the Business Partner

+This is ideal for sample request forms, multi-product orders, and service selection forms.

 == Screenshots ==

 1. Main settings page with SAP connection configuration